QADA99/form-validator/README.md

 - It can be used with any Angular form
 - When the form is submitted it show the invalid fields in the error-list component
-- When the user clicks on an error message in the error-list it scroll to the invalid field to show it to the end-user and let him fix it. this behavior work despite where the invalid field is located in the DOM (closed tab, closed section, nested scrollbars,...)
+- When the user clicks on an error message in the error-list it scrolls to the invalid field to show it to the end-user and let him fix it. this behavior work despite where the invalid field is located in the DOM (closed tab, closed section, nested scrollbars,...)
 - if the user fixes an invalid field; its related validation error message disappear from the error-list.
 - When all the invalid fields are fixed it's allow the user to submit the form
 - Search for error in the error-list